Hub, Pakistan

-Hub (حب) is a city and capital of the Hub District in Balochistan, Pakistan.
-It is the 49th largest city of Pakistan by population according to the 2017 census, and is also Balochistan's fourth-largest city.
-Hub is an industrial city and its original name was Hub Chowki because once there was a police and customs check post (which is known as chowki in Urdu), named Nakahi.
-After the development of factories and many other industries, the town was renamed to Hub.
-Hub is one of the largest industrial centres of Balochistan, and because of its proximity to Karachi, it is becoming a Commuter town of the Karachi metropolitan area.
+Hub (حب) is a city and capital of the Hub District in Pakistan's Balochistan province.
+It is the 54th largest city of Pakistan by population according to the 2023 census, and also Balochistan's fourth most populous city.

+Hub is an industrial city, and its original name was Hub Chowki because once there was a police and customs checkpost (which is known as a chowki in Urdu) named Nakahi.
+After the development of factories and many other industries, the town was renamed as Hub.
+It is one of the largest industrial centres of Balochistan, and because of its proximity to Karachi, is becoming a commuter town of the Karachi metropolitan area.

 History

-The Kalmati Malik Principality of Hub-Malir Following the downfall of the Sultanate of Makran (mid 12th-early 14th century, A.D.)" the succeeding Baloch state of Kalmat (14th to mid-16th century) flourished in the coastal region extending from Pasni southward most probably as far as the Hub river.
+Following the downfall of the Sultanate of Makran (mid-12th to early 14th century A.D.), the succeeding Baloch state of Kalmat (14th to mid-16th century) flourished in the coastal region extending from Pasni southward, most probably as far as the Hub river.

 Demographics

+Population

+According to 2023 census, Hub had a population of 195,661.